sylvainpolletvillard/postcss-grid-kiss/README.md

 Internet Explorer does not support `@supports` 🙄 , so Grid-kiss needs to add another media query hack that is known to run only on IE: `@media screen and (min-width:\0)`.
 This extends support from **IE9 to IE11** at the cost of a bigger output size.
 If you don't care about Internet Explorer support and want to reduce the output size, you should omit IE in your [browserslist][browserslist].

 By default, Grid-kiss is looking in your [browserslist][browserslist] config for the list of supported browsers and automatically deduce what fallbacks are needed for your project by using [Can I Use data][can-i-use].
-You can override this automatic detection with the `browsers` and `fallback` options.
+You can override this automatic detection with the `fallback` option explained below.

 ## Options